Carson Air Flight 66: Aircraft and crew

 The aircraft, a twin-turboprop Swearingen SA226-TC Metro II, serial number TC-325, registered C-GSKC, was manufactured in 1977.
 Carson Air was its only operator.
 The aircraft was not equipped with a cockpit voice recorder or a flight data recorder.

 The crew consisted of only the cockpit crew, 34-year-old pilot Robert Brandt and 32-year-old co-pilot Kevin Wang.

 Search

 The aircraft crashed into a hillside area near Crown Mountain, a part of the North Shore Mountains.
 Two helicopters and two aircraft from North Shore Rescue participated in the search for the wreckage of the aircraft, which was slowed by poor weather conditions.
 It was later discovered that the emergency locating transmitter was activated, but did not send out a signal.

 Investigation

-The accident was investigated by the Transportation Safety Board of Canada (TSB), which determined the cause of the accident to be an in-flight breakup cause by a rapid descent.
+The accident was investigated by the Transportation Safety Board of Canada (TSB), which determined the cause of the accident to be an in-flight breakup caused by a rapid descent.
 However, no definite reason was found as to why the descent was initiated.
 An autopsy performed on the two pilots by the British Columbia Coroner Service revealed that pilot Brandt had a blood alcohol level of 0.24 percent, three times the legal limit for a driver.